M4rc1nB/streamsets_benchmarks/README.md

 This repository contains scripts and configuration files for benchmarking StreamSets Data Collector performance on Google Cloud Platform (GCP).

+The overall conception is to enable the automated deployment of configurable infrastructure containing pre-configured StreamSets Data Collector instances and various data sources.
+Subsequently, it facilitates the creation of relevant connections and pipelines within the StreamSets platform.
+During the benchmarking process, pipelines generate events which are stored in a MySQL database in the `benchmark_events` table for further analysis.

 ## Features

 - Automated provisioning of Origins including Kafka, Postgres, SQL Server, and Oracle.